jakemcc/jakemccrary.com/source/_posts/2016-10-28-html-markup-for-better-sharing-on-social-media.markdown

 For a bit more than a year I worked on a project that crawled the web and indexed articles.
 Two of our sources of data were articles shared on Facebook and Twitter.
-After seeing thousands of article previews on these two social networks, I decided to improve how my own articles were previewed.
+After seeing hundreds of article previews on these two social networks, I decided to improve how my own articles were previewed.

 I thought figuring out the markup I needed to add would be a painless experience.
-Unfortunately if you search the web for this information you end up at various SEO optimization and other similar type sites where you get the pleasure of experiencing full screen pop-overs trying to get you to sign up for mailing lists and other annoying features of the modern web.
-Probably unsurprisingly, the best source for this information turned out to be the social networks themselves.
+Unfortunately, when you search for this information you end up at various SEO optimization and other similar sites where you get the pleasure of experiencing full screen pop-overs trying to get you to sign up for mailing lists and other annoying features of the modern web.
+Probably unsurprisingly, the least annoying source for this information turned out to be the social networks themselves.

-Below is the markup you'll want to add to the `<head>` section of your articles' markup.
+Below is what you will want to add to the `<head>` section of your articles' markup.
 Items in all caps should be values that make sense for your articles.
 Most fields are pretty self-evident, but check [Twitter's](https://dev.twitter.com/cards/markup)